Pasteur Institute: Fourneau and the Laboratory of Medicinal Chemistry

 Regarding curative medicine, it was in 1911 that it took off at the Institut Pasteur, when Ernest Fourneau created the Laboratory of Medicinal Chemistry, which he directed until 1944, and from which emerged numerous drugs, among which one can mention the first pentavalent arsenical treatment (Stovarsol), the first synthetic alpha-adrenoreceptor antagonist (Prosympal), the first antihistamine (Piperoxan), the first active drug on heart rate (Dacorene) or the first synthetic no-depolarising muscle relaxant (Flaxedil).
 The discovery of the therapeutic properties of sulfanilamide by Tréfouël, Nitti, and Bovet, in the laboratory of Fourneau, paved the way for the sulfamidotherapy.

 The Hospital Pasteur

 The Hospital Pasteur was built during the first years of the 20th century in front of the institute and was employed for a long time by the members as a field for clinical observation and experimentation of therapeutic processes elaborated by themselves.
-Since in the beginning it was provided with only 120 beds, every patient was so well isolated in his private room that each room could be almost considered a small pest house, ideal for quarantine.
+Since in the beginning it was provided with only 120 beds, every patient was so well isolated in their private room that each room could be almost considered a small pest house, ideal for quarantine.
 The construction of the hospital was enabled by the gift of a benefactor, Madame Lebaudy, while money offered by the baroness Hirsch was used to build a large pavilion that accommodated the Department of Chemical Biology of the institute.